kubedb/docs/docs/guides/mariadb/concepts/mariadb/index.md

 ### spec.podTemplate

 KubeDB allows providing a template for database pod through `spec.podTemplate`.
-KubeDB operator will pass the information provided in `spec.podTemplate` to the StatefulSet created for the MariaDB database.
+KubeDB operator will pass the information provided in `spec.podTemplate` to the PetSet created for the MariaDB database.

 KubeDB accepts the following fields to set in `spec.podTemplate:`

 - metadata:
   - annotations (pod's annotation)
 - controller:
-  - annotations (statefulset's annotation)
+  - annotations (petset's annotation)
 - spec:
   - args
   - env